icuurd12b42/HotKeySpeak/README.md

 8. Hit Convert
 The exe can be run from any location, including a desktop or a pinned task bar shortcut

-First run will show the console with every tracing message in the app making it slow to boot.
+First run may show the console with every tracing message in the app making it slow to boot.
 Go in the options to set the console reporting to "Coder Information"